anthonykao10/better-baskets/README.md

 6) In the terminal under the "betterBaskets/server" folder, enter "node app.js".
 This will host your server on "localhost:8080"

 Once completed, please go ahead and take some shots in the betterBaskets web application!

+For any additional questions, please reach out to any one of the members: [Andrew Hui](https://github.com/AndrewHui), [Anthony Kao](https://github.com/anthonykao10), and [Sarah Mahovlich](https://github.com/SarahMahovlich).